Barkhan District: British Raj

 Due to prolonged war among Khetrans, Lunis and Marris, in 1880, the Khetrans submitted a petition to the British authorities at D.G Khan, offering to pay revenue and to be taken under British protection.
 The Khetrans' country remained under the political control of the British authorities of D.G Khan from 1878 to 1883.
 In 1883, Sardar Baloch Khan met Mr Bruce, the Political Agent of Thaal Chotiali, with a Jirga of his tribesmen.
 This settled the dispute between the Khetrans, Luni and Marris.

 In 1884, the Khetrans came under the authority of the Agent to the Governor General in Balochistan.
 The Leghari Barkhan circle, comprising two valleys, Barkhan and Vitakari, was transferred from Punjab control to Balochistan control in 1884.
 This district, from where the Leghari tribe migrated to Dera Ghazi Khan, was brought under the direct administration of Balochistan in 1887, when work on the construction of D.G Khan - Pishin Road was started and a Tehsildar was posted at Barkhan.
 In 1889, Barkhan tehsil was transferred to the Zhob Agency with headquarters at Loralai.

 This tehsil however was transferred again to Thal Chotaili Agency in 1892.
 In October 1903, the Thal Chotaili and Zhob Agencies were remodeled and three new agencies were created: Sibi, Loralai and Zhob.
 The Barkhan Tehsil was transferred to the Loralai Agency.

+Administration

 Geography

 Barkhan is the eighth-smallest district of Balochistan and has an area of 3,410 square kilometers.
 Barkhan District lies between 69°3'-70° 4' East longitude and 29°37'-30°21' North latitude, consisting of one tehsil and eight union councils.
 The location of Barkhan is 541 km (aerial distance) south-west (220 degrees bearing) of Pakistan's capital city Islamabad and 245 km east (97 degrees bearing) from Quetta City, the provincial capital of Balochistan.